damnkrishna/CyberGaurd-j/CTF/ctf2-nationstatehack.md

 He stated that the machine used for public address at that time was **Primex Event Scheduler Pro software** which have a default password.

 But it didn't even work and also that the machine have port 80 open without any authentication required - that was a great leak and can be used by anyone somehow.

+so the ctf ended with no solution and no one cleared it as well